au-ts/microkit/README.md

 The purpose of the seL4 Microkit is to enable system designers to create static software systems based on the seL4 microkernel.

-The seL4 Microkit consists of four parts:
+The seL4 Microkit consists of five components:

    * Microkit bootloader
+   * CapDL initialiser
    * Microkit library
-   * Microkit initial task
+   * Microkit monitor
    * Microkit tool

 The Microkit is distributed as a software development kit (SDK).